By Melanie Lockwood Herman and Erin Gloeckner

 - Business Interruption and Extra Expense — Business interruption and extra expense policies reimburse an insured for the loss of net income plus expenses during a period when the insured cannot operate normally due to damage or destruction of property.
 For example, due to a fire at the headquarters building owned by a youth-serving entity, the organization is unable to host an after-school program that generates $10,000 in net income each month.
 The nonprofit incurs additional expenses to notify the parents of participants as well as additional expenses to rent office space from which administrative operations can continue.
 Like other forms of coverage, business interruption coverage is based on the principle of indemnity, which provides that insurance should put the insured or damaged party in the same position as they were prior to the loss no better and no worse.
 Business interruption claims are somewhat difficult to resolve because they rely on projections of future income streams and expenses.
 As is true with other forms of property coverage, the insured nonprofit has the burden of substantiating its losses to the insurance carrier.

-Melanie Lockwood Herman is Executive Director and Erin Gloeckner is Project Manager at the Nonprofit Risk Management Center.
+Melanie Lockwood Herman is Executive Director and Erin Gloeckner is Director of Consulting Services at the Nonprofit Risk Management Center.
 They welcome your questions about insurance for nonprofit organizations at 703.777.3504 or Melanie@nonprofitrisk.org or Erin@nonprofitrisk.org.